 In addition to states that accept ASWB, NetCE is approved as a provider of continuing education by the following state boards: Alabama State Board of Social Work Examiners, Provider #0515; Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling, CE Broker Provider #50-2405; Illinois Division of Professional Regulation for Social Workers, License #159.001094; Illinois Division of Professional Regulation for Licensed Professional and Clinical Counselors, License #197.000185; Illinois Division of Professional Regulation for Marriage and Family Therapists, License #168.000190; Texas State Board of Social Worker Examiners, Approval #3011; Texas State Board of Examiners of Professional Counselors, Approval #1121; Texas State Board of Examiners of Marriage and Family Therapists, Approval #425.

-NetCE is approved as a provider of continuing education by the Association for Addiction Professionals.
-Provider Number 97847.
+This course has been approved by NetCE, as a NAADAC Approved Education Provider, for educational credits, NAADAC Provider #97847.
+NetCE is responsible for all aspects of their programming.
 NetCE is approved as a provider of continuing education by the California Consortium of Addiction Programs and Professionals.
 Provider Number 5-08-151-0618.
 NetCE is approved as a provider of continuing education by the California Association for Alcohol/Drug Educators.
 Provider Number CP40 889 C 0617.
 NetCE designates this continuing education activity for 8 continuing education hours for addiction professionals.

 The purpose of this course is to provide mental health professionals with the information necessary to assist clients to identify and process traumas that may be affecting their lives.